Meet the team

 Born in Pembrokeshire Tim Rees is Managing Director of Unearthed Festival and Treedwellers a festival and treehouse resort respectively.
 Tim has a passion for sustainability and sees many great opportunities for Pembrokeshire under the stewardship of Visit Pembrokeshire.

 Di Clements runs a dairy farm with her husband and son.
 She lives just outside Narberth, in the heart of the Pembrokeshire Coast National Park.
-She is the county councillor for Martletwy and Deputy Chair of Pembrokeshire Coast National Park Authority.
+She is the county councillor for Martletwy and Chair of Pembrokeshire Coast National Park Authority.
 She also runs a small farm-based tourist accommodation business.
 Di loves walking the coast path, running and cycling.